 My parents had no interest in religion and we never went to church, although we had a Bible in the house; one of the dozen books we had.
 That Bible was very scary, full of frightening engravings of the Last Judgement and the torments of Hell.
 I was afraid to open it, I really thought all of those horrible things were going to occur at anytime.
 There was one picture I remember of God casting down Lucifer and his angels.
 These images gave me nightmares and I didn't have anyone I could ask about them and what they meant.

 The first 'official' sort of icon I painted was for Saint Demetrios Church in Seattle.
 I remember it was the first Orthodox Church I ever visited and it was Easter.
-I went on a school field trip that involved seeing how various religions and churches worshipped.
+I went on a school field trip that involved seeing how various religions and churches worshiped.
 Anyway, I brought an icon I painted of the Archangel Michael.
 I was going to give it to the priest but I was too embarrassed and just left it outside the door to the rectory.
 I left it in a bush.
 Years and years later I went back to Saint Demetrios and saw my icon.
 I told the priest I had painted the icon when I was a kid and left it in the bush.
 He laughed and said "well that solves a mystery, please don't tell the old ladies of this church, they think it's a miraculous icon that just appeared in the bush on its own!"

 The catalyst for this website was my interest in and devotion for the icon of the Christ from Hagia Sophia, which has had a big impact on my artistic and spiritual life.
 It provides me with inspiration and opens a window to Christ for me in my daily prayer life.
 It is difficult for me to explain my experience when I am with this image or see it; it is like the shadow or silhouette of God on earth, the most real presence of Christ I can imagine.
 For me there is no image of Our Lord that is more perfect, more like Him than this one.
 It is not Him, for He cannot be depicted or circumscribed in a work of art, but the spirit I feel behind the image is profound.
 I am not very good at words, I hope I have expressed this in a way others can understand.
-Many of my friends don't understand icons and still think that I am worshipping the image when I venerate an icon.
+Many of my friends don't understand icons and still think that I am worshiping the image when I venerate an icon.
 For me it's a spiritual bridge to God.

 I have built this website so that others might receive their own blessing from the image of the Christ of Hagia Sophia.
 I hope people will help me to promote the site and get the word out about it.
 Please link to this site.
 I really hope it will be a resource for people who don't have access to all these wonderful books I have used to fill out the site.
 Some of these books are virtually impossible to find, I know how long it has taken me to collect them.